 This one might seem a little bit old-school, but if you're struggling with perpetual hunger, try using a smaller plate and filling it up to the max.
 When you do this, your brain feels like food is plentiful.
 In fact, a 2005 study showed that we apparently count calories with our eyes, not our stomachs.

 10. Eat mindfully.

 You've heard this before, but I'm here to tell you that turning off the TV and eating mindfully is a scientifically backed way to reduce feelings of hunger.
 Take your time eating.
 Enjoy the aromas, the colors on your plate, the flavors in your mouth, and the texture as you chew.
 Chew slowly and many times.
 Savor the experience.
-Studies even show that mindful eating may help individuals overcome compulsive eating and promote healthier eating behaviors.
+Studies14 even show that mindful eating may help individuals overcome compulsive eating and promote healthier eating behaviors15.

 Dr. Eva Selhub is an expert in the fields of stress, resilience and mind-body medicine.
 She studied medicine at Boston University and is board certified in Internal Medicine.
 She has been a lecturer in medicine at Harvard Medical School, a clinical associate at Massachusetts General Hospital, and was medical director and senior physician at the Benson-Henry Institute for Mind/Body Medicine at the Massachusetts General Hospital.
 She now runs a private practice as a comprehensive medical specialist and transformation consultant and is the author of Your Health Destiny: How to Unlock Your Natural Ability to Overcome Illness, Feel Better, and Live Longer.